 East Chicago is a medium-sized city located in the state of Indiana.
-With a population of 28,699 people and ten constituent neighborhoods, East Chicago is the 32nd largest community in Indiana.
-Much of the housing stock in East Chicago was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 26,099 people and ten constituent neighborhoods, East Chicago is the 39th largest community in Indiana.
+East Chicago has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in East Chicago in 2010 was $13,868, which is low income relative to Indiana and the nation.
-This equates to an annual income of $55,472 for a family of four.
-East Chicago also has one of the higher rates of people living in poverty in the nation, with 35.50% of its population below the federal poverty line.
+The per capita income in East Chicago in 2018 was $20,549, which is low income relative to Indiana and the nation.
+This equates to an annual income of $82,196 for a family of four.
+However, East Chicago contains both very wealthy and poor people as well.

 East Chicago is an extremely ethnically-diverse city.
 The people who call East Chicago home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in East Chicago, accounting for 50.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in East Chicago, accounting for 57.16% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of East Chicago residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in East Chicago include Irish, German, Russian, and Hungarian.
+Important ancestries of people in East Chicago include Polish, German, Irish, Hungarian, and Italian.

 The most common language spoken in East Chicago is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Italian.